 The nominated governor responsible for safeguarding undertakes an annual review of the school's safeguarding policy and procedures including checking the efficiency with which the related duties have been discharged.
-This review is reported to the full governing body in June each year who will ratify the policy and this will be signed off by the Chair of Governors.
-They attend whole staff training session every three years.
+This review is reported to the full governing body in November each year who will ratify the policy and this will be signed off by the Chair of Governors.

-6 Further information and useful documents
+Further information and useful documents